-The Historic District Commission meetings are held on the second Tuesday of every month.
+The Historic District Commission meetings are held on the first Thursday of every month.

 What is a local Historic District?
 An Historic District is a special area established by City Ordinance, with defined boundaries, which contain a high concentration of historically and/or architecturally significant buildings.

 What are the advantages of a Historic District Ordinance?
 A Historic District Ordinance can (1) safeguard the heritage of the City by preserving and regulating historic landmarks and districts which reflect elements of its cultural, social, political, and architectural history, (2) Preserve and enhance the quality of the neighborhoods, (3) establish and preserve property values, (4) Promote the use of historic landmarks and districts for the culture, prosperity, education, and welfare of the people of the City and visitors to the City of Opelousas.